-The Definitive, XL Interview With Mortal Kombat's Ed Boon
+The Definitive Interview With Mortal Kombat's Ed Boon

 Ed Boon has likely been making video games longer than you’ve been alive.
 Years before he became the steward of the Mortal Kombat franchise, Boon was programming pinball and arcade games for companies that no longer exist.
 But despite his over 30-year history in the industry, he’s only ever really had one job.

 To get a full view of what such a storied career looks like, we talked with Boon about his early days at Williams Electronics, some of the names Mortal Kombat could have had, and what it’s like working on the same series for over two decades.